 As defined by U.S. Basel III, operational risk is the risk of loss resulting from inadequate or failed internal processes, people, and systems or from external events (including legal risk but excluding strategic and reputational risk).
 The Firm may incur operational risk across the full scope of its business activities, including revenue-generating activities (e.g., sales and trading) and support and control groups (e.g., information technology and trade processing).
 On December 7, 2017, the Basel Committee on Banking Supervision updated its proposal for calculating operational risk regulatory capital.
 Under the proposal, which would eliminate the use of an internal modelbased approach, required levels of operational risk regulatory capital would generally be determined under a standardized approach based primarily on a financial statement-based measure of operational risk exposure and adjustments based on the particular institution's historic operational loss record.
 The Firm is evaluating the potential impact of the proposal, which is subject to further rulemaking procedures.
-For a further discussion of the Firm's operational risk, see "Quantitative and Qualitative Disclosures about Risk- Country and Other Risks-Operational Risk" in Part II, Item 7A of the 2018 Form 10-K and "Quantitative and Qualitative Disclosures about Risk-Country and Other Risks- Operational Risk" in the Form 10-Q.
+For a further discussion of the Firm's operational risk, see "Quantitative and Qualitative Disclosures about Risk- Country and Other Risks-Operational Risk" in Part II, Item 7A of the 2019 Form 10-K.